95 #127

 95 #163

-Even in this military pigsty with its Mad Max characters - the Dalai Lama photographs carried a huge significance.
+Even in this military pigsty with its Mad Max characters - the Dalai Lama photographs carry a huge significance.

 95 #164